BuidlGuidl/oracle-challenge/README.md

 - Dispute window: short period after a proposal when disputes are allowed

 **Incentives**:
-- Reward + bonds flow to the winner; a fixed fee goes to the decider in disputes
+- Reward + a bond refund flow to the winner; the loser's bond goes to the decider in disputes

 ```mermaid